The Party

 KEY:

-T Denotes an individual who has previously served in Tibetan areas (eg Tibet Autonomous Region, Sichuan), United Front Work or on the Tibet Leading Group
+T Denotes an individual who has previously served in Tibetan areas (eg Tibet Autonomous Region, Sichuan), been involved in United Front Work or potentially on a Tibet Leading Small Group.

-6th Denotes 6th Generation rising stars, likely to be in senior Party positions in 2022.
+6th Denotes 6th Generation rising stars, potentially in senior Party positions in 2022.

 Grey: Denotes relatively limited power/influence